 Ms. Apisa is currently the Director of Community Engagement, Victim Assistance Program in Akron, Ohio.
 Jan previously worked as a Human Trafficking Public Education Specialist, with the Ohio Criminal Justice Services, AmeriCorps Ohio Prevention and Awareness of Trafficking in Humans Program Grant (PATH).
-As a Public Education Specialist, she was responsible for: increasing public awareness and prevention efforts of human trafficking; assisting local collaborative and coalitions with their development; and educating volunteers to conduct human trafficking trainings.
-In this role, she coordinated a 3-month collaborative quantitative Backpage research project of local human trafficking.
+As a Public Education Specialist, she was responsible for: increasing public awareness and prevention efforts of human trafficking; assisting local collaborative and coalitions with their development; and educating volunteers to conduct human trafficking training.
+In this role, she coordinated a 3-month collaborative quantitative Backpage research project on local human trafficking.
 The Backpage study resulted in a detailed research report and presentations of the research findings throughout the community.
-In December of 2015, she accepted the nomination to Co-Chair the SCCAHT Executive Committee.
+In December 2015, she accepted the nomination to Co-Chair the SCCAHT Executive Committee.
 She has a Bachelor’s of Science Degree from The University of Akron.

 Crystal Baker, MA, RA Summit County Prosecutor's Office

 Lt.
-Christopher White BPD
+Christopher White Barberton Police Department

 Lt.
 White is graduate of the University of Akron with a BA in Secondary Education and a Master of Public Administration degree and a graduate of the police academy.
 Additionally, he is a graduate of the Police Executive Leadership College and the Certified Law Enforcement Executive Program through the Law Enforcement Foundation of Ohio.
 He has been a police officer for over 21 years.
-During that time he has been a patrolman, patrol sergeant and lieutenant, detective sergeant, critical incident negotiator on the SWAT team.
+During that time he has been a patrolman, patrol sergeant, and lieutenant, detective sergeant, critical incident negotiator on the SWAT team.
 Lt.
 White is currently the patrol commander for the Barberton Police Department.
 He states that he became a police officer to help people and feels that it is a true privilege to have the opportunity to do so.
 His most beloved and rewarding role is that of being a father.

-Dodie Sacia, RA
+Dodie Sacia, CA, RA

-Mark J. Zemba , Attorney General's Office
+Mark J. Zemba, Attorney General's Office

 Mark currently serves as an Assistant Attorney General in the Crime Victims Services Section of the Ohio Attorney General’s Office.
 While working his way through law school, Mark started his career in the Ohio Attorney General’s Office in 1981 as an investigator in the Charitable Foundations Section.
 In 1983, Mark was requested to assist the Crime Victim Services Section as an investigator.
 In his tenure in the section from 1983 until 1997, Mark rose from investigator to – after graduating from law school and passing the bar exam - Assistant Chief and was Acting Chief for a period of time.
 In 2007, Mark was again contacted to once again assist the Crime Victims Services Section where he happily serves.
 Mark obtained his Bachelor of Arts degree from John Carroll University in 1979 and received his Juris Doctor degree from Capital University in 1984.